 Mary McGowan is a co-founder, with Beth O’Sullivan, of Science Club for Girls and has volunteered with the club in various capacities since its inception.
-A graduate of Boston University with an MS in Film and Simmons College with a MSLS in Library Science, Mary has worked in independent film, television and in libraries, her first love.
-She lives in Cambridge, Massachusetts with her family.
+A graduate of Boston University with an M.S. in Film and Simmons College with a M.S.L.S. in Library Science, Mary has worked in independent film and television and in libraries, her first love.
+She lives in Cambridge.
 Her daughter was a proud member of Science Club for Girls.
-Mary was re-elected to the board in 2015.

 Beth O’Sullivan is a mathematics educator, founder of The Mathemagics Workshop and, with Mary McGowan, the co-founder of Science Club for Girls.
 She studied undergraduate and graduate mathematics at MIT and has published short stories and book reviews.
 A Cambridge resident, she has three grown daughters, the youngest of whom attended Science Club for Girls and founded the Science Club for Girls in Ghana.
 Read more about Beth and the early days of SCFG.

 Paul Kassebaum is a physicist who received his B.Eng. from The Cooper Union and his Ph.D. from Worcester Polytechnic Institute.
 He came to the Science Club for Girls after organizing a day in the SCFG’s Young Leaders in STEM Summer Program at Artisan’s Asylum.
 There, he was a board member and educator.
 In addition to helping Artisan’s Asylum raise charitable funds from technology companies, Paul organized public events celebrating STEM, including robotics design challenges for the Cambridge Science Festival.
 He currently works at MathWorks where he manages relationships with physics research institutes around the world.